-Overall, the 2017-2018 SORC evaluation annual review served as an opportunity for the organizations to reflect on their accomplishments and to report to the College their activities in various categories.
+Overall, the 2018-2019 SORC evaluation annual review served as an opportunity for the organizations to reflect on their accomplishments and to report to the College their activities in various categories.
 Of particular interest are three categories: Title IX programming and understanding, intellectual and community life, and collaborative programming.
-The Committee was pleased to see significant transformations in the community with increased collaborative programming across all organizations, enhanced understandings of bystander and Title IX efforts, and developing programs off of the need to do further community outreach across Trinity's campus.
+The Committee was pleased to see significant transformations in the community with increased collaborative programming across all organizations, enhanced understandings of bystander and Title IX efforts, and developing programs that support further community outreach across Trinity's campus.
+However, there was a decrease in the number of community service and intellectual life programs, which The Committee would like to see more of a focus on for the upcoming year.